roman-milk/roman-milk.github.io/a-secretary-changed.md

+===

- ****** A Secretary Changed Ch.
-09 ****** bysubslutjenna© "Kneel pet," she told me.
+"Kneel pet," she told me.
 As I sank down to my knees she produced something I never would've thought she would.
 Looking at it I trembled.
 I was face to face with nine inches of very realistic, veiny and thick, balls attatched, hard rubber cock.

  "By the time were done here pet, you'll be able to swallow this whole.
 Your deep throat lessons begin right now," she said.